 Join our virtual event

 With the risk landscape evolving rapidly, organisations must balance innovation with governance, leveraging data-driven strategies to build resilience against cyber threats, third-party risks, and market disruptions.
-Effective cross-functional collaboration across the three lines of defence will be essential in strengthening risk culture, ensuring adaptability, and improving the overall risk management framework.
+Effective cross-functional collaboration across the 3 lines of defence will be essential in strengthening risk culture, ensuring adaptability, and improving the overall risk management framework.

 Through expert-led discussions and interactive roundtables, participants will gain insights into reshaping risk assessments, enhancing key controls, and leveraging technology to drive a more dynamic, proactive, and future-ready 1st line.

-What's New for this Year?
+What's New for 2026?

 • Hear from senior practitioners facilitating the roundtable discussions who will be discussing developing a successful 1st line functions, benchmarking non-financial risk & controls.